 Since they are not solid and fairly thin the amount of concrete used is quite small so I made a whole bunch as more is always better than less!

 Hide these in the garden amongst the moss and (turkey) bones.
-Maybe make a whole sculpture with these stacked on a post, or nestled into some autumn arrangements.
+Maybe make a whole sculpture with these stacked on a post, or nestled into some autumn arrangements and decor pieces.

 Do not skip the sand/soil mixture, that’s what makes all the difference here!
 You won’t see this design process anywhere else.